Phenylpropanolamine hydrochloride, or PPA, is a drug used as a decongestant in many over-the-counter and prescription cough and cold medications

 - Unexplained dizziness, unsteadiness or falls.

 The Bernard Law Group, has years of experience in PPA and drug-related matters.
-Our skilled team of attorneys will investigate the facts, assess your claim, establish which parties and insurance companies are to be held responsible, and organize all of the details of composing and presenting your case.
+Our skilled team of defective and dangerous drug lawyers will investigate the facts, assess your claim, establish which parties and insurance companies are to be held responsible, and organize all of the details of composing and presenting your case.
 If you think that you may have a Phenylpropanolamine case, contact the Bernard Law Group.

 IF YOU, OR A LOVED ONE, HAVE BEEN SERIOUSLY INJURED FROM TAKING PPA – CALL TODAY FOR A FREE CONSULTATION!